MonaSolutions/MonaServer/doc/api.rst

 onConnection(client,...)
 =============================

-Call on a new client connection.
+Called on a new client connection.
 First argument is a client object (see *client* object description above), and following arguments depend on the protocol (see `Specific Protocol functionalities`_).

-Finally you can return a table result to add some informations on connection (see `Specific Protocol functionalities`_):
+Finally you can return a table result to send some informations on RTMP&RTMFP connections (see `Specific Protocol functionalities`_) or to overload some configuration parameters:

+- **timeout** , timeout in seconds.
+It overloads the timeout parameter from the configuration file (see `Installation`_).

 .. code-block:: lua

   function onConnection(client,...)
-    return {message="welcome",id=1}
+    return {message="welcome",id=1,timeout=7}
   end

+The as3 code below illustrates the returned parameters on RTMP&RTMFP connections:

 .. code-block:: as3